Child Care Subsidy

 - Casual or additional days – extra attendance increases your usage and cost.

-- Income or activity changes – a higher income or lower activity hours may reduce your subsidy.
+- Income changes – a higher income estimate can reduce your CCS percentage.

 - Service fee changes – annual fee reviews or mid-year increases affect your hourly rate.